 2001 – 2004 VW Golf MK3 1.9

 Niall’s first car was a 1993 VW Golf 1.9 CL diesel.
 It was a very reliable and frugal car, which is exactly what you need when you have just left university.
-It was a nice wine red colour and although it didn’t have a lot specification wise (one had to plumb for the GL or the GTi to get eelectric windows etc), it was a practical car.
-It might have been slow but it was fun
+It was a nice wine red colour and although it didn’t have a lot specification wise (one had to plumb for the GL or the GTi to get such nice things as electric windows etc), it was a practical car.
+It might have been slow but it was fun.

 2004 – Present VW Golf MK3 GTi 2.0 8v

 In 2004 the diesel Mk3 started to play up.
-After 124,000 miles the gearbox was starting to crunch.
-It was going to need a rebuild, the cost of which far exceeded the value of the car.
+After 124,000 miles the gearbox was starting to crunch which meant an expensive rebuild or swap.
+The cost of which far exceeded the value of the car.
 After looking around for replacements, Niall stumbled across a 1995 MK3 Golf GTi.
 It was a 3 door in gunmetal grey, had covered 64,000 miles and was a one owner car.
 Plus it had the rare combo of an electric sunroof and aircon.
 Having always dreamed of owning a GTi Niall knew this was his chance to finally own one.
 And the deal was done.